DeDora Capital Inc. Has $957,000 Position in Xcel Energy Inc. (NASDAQ:XEL)

 Insider Activity

-In other news, SVP Frank P. Prager sold 737 shares of the business’s stock in a transaction dated Thursday, March 9th.
+In other news, SVP Frank P. Prager sold 737 shares of the company’s stock in a transaction dated Thursday, March 9th.
 The stock was sold at an average price of $65.00, for a total transaction of $47,905.00.
-Following the completion of the transaction, the senior vice president now owns 29,340 shares of the company’s stock, valued at $1,907,100.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Following the sale, the senior vice president now directly owns 29,340 shares in the company, valued at $1,907,100.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
 Company insiders own 0.05% of the company’s stock.

 Xcel Energy Trading Up 3.5 %

 Xcel Energy (NASDAQ:XEL – Get Rating) last announced its quarterly earnings results on Thursday, January 26th.
 The company reported $0.69 earnings per share for the quarter, meeting the consensus estimate of $0.69.
 Xcel Energy had a return on equity of 10.72% and a net margin of 11.34%.
 The firm had revenue of $4.05 billion for the quarter, compared to analysts’ expectations of $3.05 billion.
 During the same period in the prior year, the business posted $0.58 earnings per share.
 The company’s revenue was up 20.8% on a year-over-year basis.
-On average, equities analysts forecast that Xcel Energy Inc. will post 3.37 EPS for the current fiscal year.
+As a group, research analysts anticipate that Xcel Energy Inc. will post 3.37 EPS for the current year.

 Xcel Energy Increases Dividend